 Should I consult a professional to help my struggling child?

-If your child is struggling to read, write or make friends in school consistently, this might be a serious issue.
+If your child struggles to read, write, or make friends in school consistently, this might be a serious issue.
 So, there is no harm in consulting professionals when your child is struggling a lot in school.